Large Data SetsExercises 29–32 use the same Appendix B data sets ... | Channels for Pearson+

 Exercises 29–32 use the same Appendix B data sets as Exercises 29–32 in Section 10-1.
 In each case, find the regression equation, letting the first variable be the predictor (x) variable.
 Find the indicated predicted values following the prediction procedure summarized in Figure 10-5.

-Taxis Repeat Exercise 16 using all of the distance/tip data from the 703 taxi rides listed in Data Set 32 “Taxis” from Appendix B.
+Taxis Repeat Exercise 15 using all of the time/tip data from the 703 taxi rides listed in Data Set 32 “Taxis” from Appendix B.

 Verified step by step guidance